LOOKING FOR SOMETHING?

 • Business and Industry

 The NorthWest HazMat laboratory is unique in several ways.
-We provide routine testing services of two business day results, however, we also provide 4 hour rush results upon request, as well as 24 hour emergency testing services that includes nights and weekends.
-As we have one of the only onsite asbestos and mold testing laboratories in the Southern Willamette Valley, we can provide quicker turnaround times and a more personalized service.
+As we have one of the only onsite asbestos testing laboratories in the Southern Willamette Valley, we can provide quicker turnaround times and a more personalized service.
+We provide routine testing services of 2 business day results, however, we also provide 4 hour rush results upon request, as well as 24 hour emergency testing services that includes nights and weekends.
 If you have any questions you can talk directly with the lab technician who is testing your samples.

 You can access our services one of three ways: